Ohrest/Sconvolt-Chess/README.md

 # Sconvolt Chess
-Version 0.99.8, by Orest Sota (Last modified: 1/03/2015 )
+By Orest Sota (Last modified: 1/03/2015 )

 A simple cross-platform chess engine + GUI I built in C++ as a hobby.
 It includes editor mode and switching between difficulty levels.

 ## Run the program

-- On WINDOWS, Just click on executable named Sconvolt.exe.
+- On Windows, Click on executable named Sconvolt.exe.
 In some windows versions you may be required to run as administrator, in that case right-click on the file "Sconvolt.exe" and click "run as administrator.

-- On LINUX, you need to run "startSconvoltLinux", so change the permissions of the files "Sconvolt" and "startSconvoltLinux" (from terminal, type "chmod u+x Sconvolt", "chmod u+x startSconvoltLinux") then start the program by typing ./startSconvoltLinux (it's a script that executes the file "Sconvolt" by automatically linking the required libraries).
+- On Linux, you need to run "startSconvoltLinux", so change the permissions of the files "Sconvolt" and "startSconvoltLinux" (from terminal, type "chmod u+x Sconvolt", "chmod u+x startSconvoltLinux") then start the program by typing ./startSconvoltLinux (it's a script that executes the file "Sconvolt" by automatically linking the required libraries).

 How to play: Click and keep the mouse pressed to move pieces in the board.
 Click on "Editor" to switch to editor mode where you can define your own board state before playing.